 - Purchase the complete Expat Arrivals Melbourne Guide (PDF)

-For expats with children, one of their foremost concerns will be ensuring that there is access to good education in their destination, whether in the form of public schools or private schools.
+For expats with children, one of their foremost concerns will be ensuring that there is access to good education in their prospective new country, whether in the form of public schools or private schools.

-Melbourne is home to numerous good government schools as well as highly rated private and independent schools, many of which are Catholic.
-Although expats would be hard-pressed to find a school in Melbourne offering the curriculum of another country, there are a number of schools that offer the International Baccalaureate (IB), which is recognised worldwide.
+Melbourne is home to a number of good government schools, and also a few highly-rated private and independent schools, many of which are Catholic.
+With few schools in Melbourne offering the curriculum of a foreign country, only a few nationalities have the option of continuing with their home country's schooling.
+A good alternative for expats is the International Baccalaureate (IB), which is recognised worldwide.

-Any child in Melbourne may attend a public school, regardless of their parent's visa status.
-However, the parent's visa status is likely to affect the fees associated with doing so.
-It is best for expat parents to consult with Victoria's Department of Education and Training to find out whether they will need to pay fees and if so, what the amount will be.
+Any child in Melbourne may attend a public school, regardless of their parents' visa status.
+That said, the parent's visa status is likely to affect the fees associated with doing so.
+It is best for expat parents to consult with Victoria's Department of Education and Training to find out whether they will need to pay fees and, if so, what the amount will be.

-Most of Melbourne's private schools are Catholic schools.
+Most of Melbourne's non-government schools are Catholic schools.
 Although Catholic students from the local area around the school are given preference, non-Catholic students may be admitted if there is space.

 International schools in Melbourne

-With just a handful of international schools available in Melbourne, parents who want their children to continue studying their home curriculum may be out of luck.
-Most of the city's international schools offer the International Baccalaureate (IB).
-However, the fact that the IB is a standard international programme can make this an ideal solution for expat parents who move around a lot.
+With just a handful of international schools available in Melbourne, many parents who want their children to continue studying their home curriculum may be out of luck.
+Most of the city's international schools offer the International Baccalaureate (IB), though there is also a French and a German school.
+The fact that the IB is a standard international programme can make this an ideal solution for expat parents who move around a lot.

-Melbourne's international schools offer a high quality of education but this comes at a price; their fees are typically well above those of local schools.
+Melbourne's international schools offer a high quality of education, but this comes at a price and their fees are typically well above those of local schools.
 In some cases, parents may be able to negotiate an education allowance with their employer as part of a relocation package.
 This kind of financial support can be very helpful, although parents should keep in mind that there may be additional expenses above and beyond school fees, such as for uniforms and textbooks.